-If you do not have this slip of paper we can accept a written note delivered to the surgery either by hand, post or by fax.
+If you do not have this slip of paper we can accept a written note delivered to the surgery either by hand or post.

 We also offer the facility to order repeat prescriptions online via the link at the top of this page.
 Please note you will need to obtain login details before you can use this service and also be required to show photo ID.